braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension.md

 Within the **Refresh Settings** panel, you can select the frequency at which this segment extension will refresh: daily, weekly, or monthly.
 You’ll also be required to select the specific time (which is in your company’s time zone) the refresh would occur, such as:

-- If you have an email campaign that sends every Monday at 11 am company time, and you want to ensure your segment is refreshed right before it sends, you should choose a refresh schedule of weekly at 10 am on Mondays.
+- If you have an email campaign that is sent every Monday at 11 am company time, and you want to ensure your segment is refreshed right before it's sent, you should choose a refresh schedule of weekly at 10 am on Mondays.
 - If you’d like your segment to refresh every day, select the daily refresh frequency and then choose the time of day to refresh.

 ### Credit consumption and additional costs